Treason Act 1554

 The Treason Act 1554 (1 & 2 Ph. & M. c.
 10) was an act of the Parliament of England.
-It is not to be confused with two other acts about treason passed in the same year, the Traitorous Words Act 1554 (1 & 2 Ph. & M. c.
-9) and Counterfeit Coin Act 1554 (1 & 2 Ph. & M. c.
+It is not to be confused with two other acts about treason passed in the same year, the Traitorous Words Act 1554 (c.
+9) and Counterfeit Coin Act 1554 (c.
 11) (summarised below).

+Provisions

 Long title

 The long title was "An Acte wherby certayne Offences bee made Treasons; and also for the Government of the Kinges and Quenes Majesties Issue."
-The words in the long title of the act from "and also" were repealed on 30 July 1948 by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
-6. c.
-62).

-Provisions

 Section 1 to 6 – Protection of King Philip

 The act provided legal protection to King Philip, who had married Queen Mary I on 25 July 1554 and became co-monarch of England and Ireland.
 It became an offence to "compass or imagine to deprive the King's Majesty from the having with the Queen the style, honour and kingly name, or to destroy the King, or to levy war within this realm against the King or Queen," or to say that the King ought not to have his title.
 The penalty for a first offence was forfeiture of goods and "perpetual imprisonment".
 A second offence was high treason.
 However to "compass or imagine the death of the King" or to remove him from government was high treason on a first offence.

 The act also declared that if Mary died and her heir was not yet 18 if male, or was under 15 and unmarried if female, then Philip would govern the realm until the heir to the throne came of age (or was married, if female).
 In that event, it would be treason to "compass, attempt, and go about to destroy the person of the King, or to remove his Highness from the government".